Feyerabend/ABC80/cas/README.md

 ABC80 <-> 5 pin DIN connector [cord] 3.5 mm audio plug <-> modern computer
 ```

+Or, other suitable connection to your computer.
+The important thing is obviously how the wires are connected.

-With a suitable program such as e.g. Audacity installed on your
+With a program such as e.g. Audacity installed on your
 modern computer, you can record and play sound, just as with a
 cassette recorder.
+The computer thus replaces the recorder.

 In this case the handling of sound files will be through the
 IBM/Microsoft [Wave](https://en.wikipedia.org/wiki/WAV) format.

-## from BASIC to WAVE
+## From BASIC to WAVE

 So if you have a program in BASIC as text for the ABC80, you can
 transfer the file by first run the program through a Python program